 Radish, daikon radish and carrot greens don’t need to land in the trash – you can reuse them in a wide range of tasty recipes.
 Soups, leafy greens in salads, ravioli or lasagna fillings and even Pesto are just some ways to put these veggies bound for the garbage back on your plate.
 Check out our Pesto recipe.

-Pumpkin, Melon, Apricot and Peach Seeds as a light Snack
+6. Snack on Pumpkin, Melon, Apricot and Peach Seeds

 There’s no need to send pumpkin, squash or melon seeds straight to the garbage.
 Neither do you need to discard smaller seeds found inside the peach or apricot cores: Toss them in the oven and roast them up.
 Either sweet or salty – both make for a tasty snack.